racenis/tram-sdk/README.md

 	- Allow uploading of custom shaders
 - Make the engine work without any files
 	- That means that it will run just fine without any files on the disk

-#### For very later versions
+- Dynamically loading entity definitions into editor
-- Vertex animation
+	- Link entity definitions dynamically, not statically
-- 3D text component
+- Additional scripts
-- Tilemaps
+	- Project generation script

 ### New features that would be nice to have, but are not very important
 - ControllerComponents have configurable transitions between animations